BBVA/kapow/spec/README.md

 - "Stdout" to "Response body"

 Kapow! is not opinionated about the different ways you can map both worlds.
-Instead it provides a concise set of tools used to express the mapping and a set of common defaults.
+Instead, it provides a concise set of tools, with a set of sensible defaults, allowing the user to express the desired mapping in an explicit way.

 ### Why not tool "X"?